rilldata/rill/docs/docs/deploy/existing-project/existing-project.md

 :::

-## Deploy to Rill Cloud
+### Deploy to Rill Cloud

-To deploy a project to Rill Cloud, from the directory containing your project, it's as simple as running:
+To deploy a project to Rill Cloud, from the directory containing your project, it's as simple as running and selecting No for one-time upload.

 ```
 rill deploy